 There are many times when we have to restore our iPads due to critical errors.
-These errors are frequently encountered after updating the iPad software.
-But occassionally, we see the message “iPad could not be restored.”
+You frequently encounter these errors after updating the iPad software.
+But occasionally, we see the message “iPad could not be restored.”
 So what gives??

 - 1 Why My iPad?
 Why Now?